Intensive English Centres

 An intensive English High School and a number of Intensive English centres are located in Sydney.
 There are also intensive English centres in Armidale and Wollongong.
-For more information see the Intensive English centre guide (DOCX 109KB).
+For more information see the Intensive English centre guide (DOC 109KB).

 Newly arrived students wishing to enrol in IECs and the IEHS must meet certain requirements:

 - speak a language other than English as their first language and require intensive ESL instruction to enable them to participate in secondary education